anthonydroberts/moonwalker/README.md

 Using `npm run email` will also send a PDF copy of the report via email, and a short summary about the stock with the top sentiment

+You can override the default subreddits to scrape by passing in the `--subreddits` argument followed by a comma seperated list of subreddits to any npm run script
+Ex. `npm run email -- --subreddits investing,stocks`

 The generated reports / data will be stored in the following directory: `<cwd>/data/<date>/`

 ## Demo